Capitoline Museums Tickets 2026

 Are the Capitoline Museums worth visiting?

-Yes — and they are one of the most under-visited major museums in Rome.
-The world's oldest public museum (open since 1734) holds the Capitoline Wolf, the original Marcus Aurelius equestrian bronze, the Dying Gaul, two Caravaggios, and the Tabularium with the best Roman Forum view in the city.
+Yes, and they are one of the most under-visited major museums in Rome.
+The world's oldest public museum holds the Capitoline Wolf, the original Marcus Aurelius equestrian bronze, the Dying Gaul, two Caravaggios, and the Tabularium with the best Roman Forum view in the city.
 The collection is smaller than the Vatican's, which is the point: you can do a serious visit in 2 hours without the marathon fatigue.
-As of May 2026, TripAdvisor reviews and Rick Steves both flag Capitoline as one of the few Rome museums you can usually walk into without a queue.
+TripAdvisor reviews and Rick Steves both flag Capitoline as one of the few Rome museums you can usually walk into without a queue.

 What is the best time to visit the Capitoline Museums?